anoopm031/python_exambot_heroku_v/README.md

 During COVID and lockdown any teacher who wants to engage thier students through assignments and tests can do it easily through this bot.
 - `test_gen.py` is the main file.
 I didn't split `test_gen` into smaller components to avoid passing bot object each time a function is called, which is very frequent.

+- store.py contains pycopg2-postgres databse codes.
+This file contains basic DDL and DML codes and nothing complex.
+But I use datasets to practice on more SQL queries. \

-- store.py contains pycopg2-postgres databse codes. `classes.py` contains test class and `user_class.py` contains other used classes.
+- `classes.py` contains test class and `user_class.py` contains other used classes.

 - https://t.me/Exam_edu_bot?start   - to checkout the bot